dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Files and data stored externally from the vCon MUST be signed to ensure that they have not been modified.
 Use of the [LM-OTS] method of signing externally referenced files is described in [Signing Externally Referenced Files](#signing-externally-referenced-files) of this document.
 Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg and signature.
+These parameters are defined in the following subsections.

 ### url

-The [HTTPS] URL where the externally referenced file is stored, is provided in the url parameter.
+The url value contains the [HTTPS] URL where the externally referenced file is stored.
 HTTPS MUST be used for retrieval to protect the privacy of the contents of the file.

 * url: "String"